Financial resources for Massachusetts Medicare enrollees

 Applicants who are over-income for Medicaid ABD benefits can qualify by enrolling in Massachusetts’s Medicaid spend-down program.

-Enrollees activate their spend-down benefits by submitting medical bills equal to this excess income.
-Spend-down benefits are usually approved in 6-month increments, with additional coverage requiring the beneficiary to document additional medical expenses.
+Spend-down benefits are usually approved in 6-month increments, with additional coverage requiring the beneficiary to show they had additional medical expenses.

 The spend-down in Massachusetts covers Long Term Services and Supports (LTSS).